observability-lab-cse/observability-lab/sample-application/devices-state-manager/DevicesStateManager/README.md

 ## Health check

-Devices State Manager has health-check implemented as a tcp probe so that kubernetes can use it in the readiness probe.
-If you want to check health-check locally you can execute following steps:
+Devices State Manager has a health-check implemented as a TCP probe, so that Kubernetes can use it in the readiness probe.
+If you want to check the health-check locally, you can execute following steps:

 1. Run the Devices State Manager locally
 2. In the application logs you should see a log indicating that the tcp probe service started: